 Why is My French Bulldog so Hyper?

 If you’ve got a hyper dog, you might be wondering why.
 And the answer is, you can usually figure out why your Frenchie has so much energy.
 Once you’ve got the root cause understood, you can then start taking care of the reason.
-As is commonly said among dog owners, a tired dog is a happy, well-behaved dog, which is certainly the case with Frenchies.
+A tired dog is a happy, well-behaved dog, which is certainly the case with Frenchies, commonly said among dog owners.

 Will My French Bulldog Ever Calm Down?